 If there is no caretaker, you will have to remove snow and ice from the front of the house or building during winter.
 This means that you are liable for all injuries incurred if you don´t remove the snow.

 Looking for domestic help?
 Although there are some agencies, they are not very common in Germany, so you´ll have to rely on word of mouth or publish an ad in your local newspaper or on the pinboard of your local supermarket.
 Fees will range from €9 to €15 per hour.
 There are legal requirements when employing domestic help as they will be employed on what is called a "Mini-job" basis, i.e. they will probably earn less than €450/month.
-Find out in this pdf documente what means what a Mini-job is.
+Find out in this pdf documente what a Mini-job is.

 Washing and ironing (of shirts) and dry cleaning can be done at the cleaners (Ger.
 "Reinigung").